robcmills/openspace-jeopardy/readme.md

 ### Todo

+- [ ] Add host controls ui for mobile hosts (not just keyboard shortcuts)
 - [x] setContestantQuestion should not broadcast to all contestants
-- [ ] Implement final jeopardy scoring state
+- [x] Implement final jeopardy scoring state
 - [x] Fix sidebar css scroll
 - [x] Implement scroll-to-active contestant if not visible
 - [x] Widen gap between "join as contestant" and "join as spectator" buttons